dukeforge/algorithmic-fairness/IBM's Fairness 360.md

 |     :---:                                                             |     :---:                                         |
 | Comprehensive API documentation and available notebooks               |  Lack of transparency and ability to interact with data  |
 | Mitigation page effectively summarizes bias algorithms                | Bias reduction graphs are confusing and opaque
+| Provides references and information about further research               | Limited features and fairness insights